wind turbine

 What is wind energy?

-Wind power is one of the oldest forms of renewable energy technologies and is continuing to garner popularity alongside other alternative energy sources, like solar or hydroelectricity.
+Wind power is one of the oldest forms of renewable energy technologies and is continuing to garner popularity alongside other energy sources, like solar or hydroelectricity.

 How do wind turbines work?